• Skip to primary navigation

 Light from the sun takes 8 minutes and 20 seconds to reach the Earth

-Did you know most animals don’t recognise their own reflection and will often attack it!
+Did you know most animals don’t recognise their reflection and often attack it?

 More light experiments